Toloka/docs/en/guide/troubleshooting/project-settings.md

 #### How do I, depending on the option selected, show a photo and make it mandatory or hide it and make it optional?

 In this case, you need to leave the field optional in the output data and set up validation depending on the Toloker response.
-You can see how this is implemented in the <q>Text classification</q> template.
+You can see how this is implemented in the "Text classification" template.

 #### How do I prevent adding photos from the gallery so that when the Toloker clicks the add photo button the camera opens, rather than the gallery/camera choice?